Digital-Preservation-Coalition/bit-list/content/entries/electronic-hospital-and-medical-records/index.en.md

 **2024 Interim Review**

-The 2024 Council recommends that a major rescoping of the Sensitive Data species is necessary, with plans to remove it as a species and incorporate key elements and examples to relevant entries for the next 2025 Bit List.
-This is because it is not clear how sensitive data works as a species, when many of the other species mentioned could have sensitive data concerns, and the sensitivity of the data is more like an extra category of risk that potentially applies across any species.
+The 2024 Council recommends that a major rescoping of the Sensitive Data category is necessary, with plans to remove it as a category and incorporate key elements and examples to relevant entries for the next 2025 Bit List.
+This is because it is not clear how sensitive data works as a category, when many of the other categories mentioned could have sensitive data concerns, and the sensitivity of the data is more like an extra category of risk that potentially applies across any categories.